things-to-do

 The atmosphere is intense, emotional, and unlike anything else in Spain.

 If your dates align with Semana Santa, you'll witness something extraordinary.
 Book accommodation months in advance.
+The processions are free to watch from the streets, but find a spot early.
+Some processions run through the night, and the atmosphere ranges from solemn to festive depending on the brotherhood.

 25. Join the Feria de Abril